Backlinks break on the internet all the time.

 Make it sound like you’re giving them a gift!

-It’s also important that you get straight to the point.
+It’s also important that you get straight to the broken external links pointing.
 A recipient is going to read the first few words and then scan the rest.
 If you don’t get your message across immediately, they’ll drag your email to the trash folder.

 Here’s one sample template you can use: